shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 ## Still not sure?

-Give Numba a try.
+When I'm not constrained by other concerns, I'll try to make Numba work.
 Numba is usually easier to write for the simple cases where it works.
-You may still run into annoying limitations when you try to do complex things but Numba has been getting a lot better, even just over the past few months (e.g., they recently added support for [generating random numbers](https://github.com/numba/numba/pull/981)).
+You may still run into annoying limitations when you try to do complex things, but Numba has been getting a lot better, even just over the past few months (e.g., they recently added support for
+[generating random numbers](https://github.com/numba/numba/pull/981)).
-The Numba devs have also been highly responsive to the issues I've encountered writing [numbagg](https://github.com/shoyer/numbagg).
-At the end of the day, even if you ultimately can't get things to work to work, you'll still have idiomatic Python code that should be easy to accelerate with Cython.
+At the end of the day, even if you ultimately can't get things to work, you'll still have idiomatic Python code that should be easy to accelerate with Cython.